-There are several 'second generation' sequencers currently on the market.
-These include the lon Torrent, and the Illumina HiSeq, NextSeq and MiSeq systems.
-Other (now obsolescent) platforms included Life Tech SoLID and Roche 454.
-All of these systems rely on making hundreds of thousands of clonal copies of a fragment of DNA and sequencing the ensemble of fragments using DNA polymerase or in the case of the SOLiD via ligation.
+There are several sequencers currently on the market.
+These include PacBio, MinION and the various Illumina platforms (HiSeq, NextSeq, NovaSeq, MiSeq etc).
+Other (now obsolete) platforms included Life Tech SoLID and Roche 454 and many more are likely to appear in the future!
+Regardless of the sequencer, all of these rely on making hundreds of thousands of clonal copies of a fragment of DNA and sequencing the ensemble of fragments using DNA polymerase or in the case of the SOLiD via ligation.
 This is simply because the detectors (basically souped-up digital cameras), cannot detect fluorescence (Illumina, SoIID, 454) or pH changes (Ion Torrent) from a single molecule.
 The 'third-generation' Pacific Biosciences SMRT (Single Molecule Real Time) RSII and Sequel sequencers are able to detect fluorescence from a single molecule of DNA.
 However, the machines are very large (the RSII is almost 2 tons) and produces less than a tenth of the data of an Illumina MiSeq run and for long reads >10kb error rates are generally around 10-12%.
 The Oxford Nanopore MinION is another 'third-generation' single-molecule system which measures changes in electrical current through a Nanopore as a single molecule is ratcheted through it.
-Although error rates are higher (5-10%) and per-base costs are higher the technology has improved rapidly and will probably replace second generation systems over the next few years.
-Currently however, the second generation sequencers are still dominating the sequencing world.
+Although error rates are higher (5-10%), and per-base costs are higher, the technology has improved rapidly and will probably replace second generation systems over the next few years.

 We will mainly look at the Illumina sequencing pipeline here, but the basic principles apply to other second-generation sequencers.
-If you would like further details on other platforms then I recommend reading: Mardis ER.
-Next-generation DNA sequencing methods.
-Annual Reviews Genomics Hum Genet 2008; 9 :387-402.
+If you would like further details on other platforms then we recommend reading: